nvpro-samples/gl_multicast/README.md

 Note that the above code is suitable for stereo rendering, the current sample only renders the left and the right half of a image, showing the same scene in different colors.
 The sample is meant to showcase the multicast extension as simply as possible.
 Samples for actual stereo content are planned for the near future.

 #### Building
-Ideally clone this and other interesting [nvpro-samples](https://github.com/nvpro-samples) repositories into a common subdirectory.
-You will always need [shared_sources](https://github.com/nvpro-samples/shared_sources) and on Windows [shared_external](https://github.com/nvpro-samples/shared_external).
-The shared directories are searched either as subdirectory of the sample or one directory up.
+Ideally, clone this and other interesting [nvpro-samples](https://github.com/nvpro-samples) repositories into a common subdirectory.
+You will always need [nvpro_core](https://github.com/nvpro-samples/nvpro_core).
+The nvpro_core is searched either as a subdirectory of the sample, or one directory up.

 If you are interested in multiple samples, you can use [build_all](https://github.com/nvpro-samples/build_all) CMAKE as entry point, it will also give you options to enable/disable individual samples when creating the solutions.